nnadagouda/Chinese-Word-Detection/README.md

 yolo-chinese_final.weights
 These are the weights corresponding to the trained model

+SimHei.tff
+This is a Chinese font file used in rendering chinese characters.

 cates.json
 This file contains information about the frequency of occurrence of each of the character categories.